Science Olympiad Foundation

-Science Olympiad Foundation (SOF) is an educational foundation, established in 1998, based in New Delhi, India which promotes science, mathematics, general knowledge, introductory computer education and English language skills among school children in India and many other countries through various Olympiads.
+Science Olympiad Foundation (SOF) is an educational foundation established in 1998, based in New Delhi, India which promotes science, mathematics, general knowledge, introductory computer education and English language skills among school children in India and many other countries through various Olympiads.
 However, they are not the official organizer of Olympiads in India.

 Olympiads

-During the academic year 2021–2022, over 68000 schools from 48 countries registered for the 7 Olympiad exams and millions of students appeared in them.
+Every year over 91000+ schools from 70+ countries register for the 8 Olympiad exams and millions of students appear in them.

 Current

-Annually about 5 million students take part in each of the following Olympiad exams:
+Annually, about 5 million students take part in each of the following Olympiad exams: